National Spanish Exam

 Are there any other reasons my students should take the exam?

 Yes!
 017 Chicago Area Chapter has been able to award a number of Senior Scholarships in recent years.
-For 2017 we sponsored five $1,000 scholarships to Chicago Area students.
+For 2018 we sponsored two $1,000 scholarships to Chicago Area students.
 Seniors who score in the 75th percentile nationally are eligible to apply online through the National Spanish Exam website in late April.
 Also, travel abroad scholarships are available to qualifying juniors, and Global Citizen scholarships are available to qualifying 8th, 9th, and 10th grade students.
 Further, Study Abroad scholarships are available to qualifying teachers.

 How can I be sure I receive the local contest results?